marshallpodgurski/iowaliquorsales/liquorsalesSQL.md

         END
 ```

-After reading this, check out the dashboard created using this data back in the repository
+If you made it this far, please check out the interactive dashboard I created and linked under the readme page in the repository!
+Thank you!